Propofol

-Propofol is the active component of an intravenous anesthetic formulation used for induction and maintenance of general anesthesia.
-The formulation was approved under the brand name Diprivan.
-Numerous generic versions have since been released.
+Propofol is the active component of an intravenous anesthetic used for induction and maintenance of general anesthesia.
+Propofol was first marketed under the brand name Diprivan.
 Intravenous administration is used to induce unconsciousness, after which anesthesia may be maintained using a combination of medications.
-It is manufactured as part of a sterile injectable emulsion formulation using soybean oil and lecithin, giving it a white milky coloration.
+Propofol is manufactured as part of a sterile injectable emulsion using soybean oil and lecithin, which gives it a white milky color.

-Compared to other anesthetic agents, recovery from propofol-induced anesthesia is generally rapid and associated with less frequent side effects (e.g., drowsiness, nausea, vomiting).
-Propofol may be used prior to diagnostic procedures requiring anesthesia, in the management of refractory status epilepticus, and for induction or maintenance of anesthesia prior to and during surgeries.
+Compared to other anesthetics, recovery from propofol-induced anesthesia is generally quick and infrequently associated with such side effects as drowsiness, nausea, vomiting.
+Propofol may be used before diagnostic procedures requiring anesthesia, in the management of refractory status epilepticus, and for induction or maintenance of anesthesia before and during surgery.
 It may be administered as a bolus or an infusion, or as a combination of the two.

 First synthesized in 1973 by John B. Glen, a British veterinary anesthesiologist working for Imperial Chemical Industries (ICI, later AstraZeneca), propofol was introduced for therapeutic use as a lipid emulsion in the United Kingdom and New Zealand in 1986.
 Propofol (Diprivan) received FDA approval in October 1989.
 It is on the World Health Organization's List of Essential Medicines.

 Uses

 Anesthesia

 To induce general anesthesia, propofol is the drug used almost exclusively, having largely replaced sodium thiopental.

 It is often administered as part of an anesthesia maintenance technique called total intravenous anesthesia, using either manually programmed infusion pumps or computer-controlled infusion pumps in a process called target controlled infusion (TCI).

 Propofol is also used to sedate people who are receiving mechanical ventilation but not undergoing surgery, such as patients in the intensive care unit.
 In critically ill patients, propofol is superior to lorazepam both in effectiveness and overall cost.
 Propofol is relatively inexpensive compared to medications of similar use due to shorter ICU stay length.
 One of the reasons propofol is thought to be more effective (although it has a longer half-life than lorazepam) is that studies have found that benzodiazepines like midazolam and lorazepam tend to accumulate in critically ill patients, prolonging sedation.

-Propofol has also been suggested as a sleep aid in critically ill adults in an ICU setting; however, the effectiveness of this medicine in replicating the mental and physical aspects of sleep for people in the ICU is not clear.
+Propofol has also been suggested as a sleep aid for critically ill adults in an ICU setting; however, its effectiveness in replicating the mental and physical aspects of sleep for people in the ICU is unclear.

 Propofol can be administered via a peripheral IV or central line.
 Propofol is often paired with fentanyl (for pain relief) in intubated and sedated people.
 The two drugs are molecularly compatible in an IV mixture form.

 Propofol is also used to deepen anesthesia to relieve laryngospasm.
 It may be used alone or followed by succinylcholine.
 Its use can avoid the need for paralysis and in some instances the potential side-effects of succinylcholine.